 Coca-Cola Red Court

 Hall C is our newest addition opened in 2008, for the first couple years it was used primarily as the practice facility of the New Orleans Pelicans but now it is available for rental.
 This hall is 19,250 sq. ft. of column-free space with concrete floors, power drops built right into the floor and exceptional lighting.
 Hall C can be configured as two NBA regulation basketball courts with our hardwood portable courts, either two volleyball courts on wood or up to 126 8' x 10' booth space.
 Hall C is our most flexible space complete with it's own entrance, concession stands and restrooms!

 Segnette Field is an all-inclusive venue for baseball, to include minor league, college, prep and teenage baseball.
 Segnette Field features advanced facilities for spectators, athletes and sportscasters.
 Grandstand seating capacity for 650 (under a cantilevered roof with unobstructed sight lines), while a professional sound system and AAA field lights means they won't miss a play.

 In February 2003, Segnette Field became the new home for Loyola University Baseball, the ballpark's first permanent home team.
-For Segnette Field bookings please call (504) 349-5525.
+For Segnette Field bookings please call the Jefferson Parish Westbank Recreation Office at (504) 349-5000.